hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @bubnenkoff you count now.
 How many series do you see in your code?

 [13:01:34](#166238289417WAIeQ:gitter.im) <hiiamboris (NOT THIS ONE)>:
-(I made a mistake since I'm bad at counting í ½í¸‰
+(I made a mistake since I'm bad at counting ğŸ˜‰

 [13:03:59](#166238303918QOoIS:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 I counted 7